 Attack Surface Reduction

-New mechanisms in Microsoft Defender are generally aimed at corporate networks, but can be implemented on the individual system.
+New mechanisms in Microsoft Defender are generally aimed at corporate networks but can be implemented on the individual system.
 First notable element is Attack surface reduction3.
 That feature allows much more harsh control over the potentially dangerous elements.
-In that case, Defender pays additional attention to the programs which try to connect to the undefined server and download something.
-Other things that Microsoft antivirus checks with extreme precision are programs, that were never used before in the certain corporate network, and obfuscated scripts.
+In that case, the Defender pays additional attention to the programs which try to connect to the undefined server and download something.
+Microsoft antivirus checks with extreme precision are programs, that were never used before in the certain corporate network, and obfuscated scripts.

 Those improvements are the retaliatory step from Microsoft, made to give the threats no chance at all.
 Instead of chasing the separate vulnerabilities4, they decided to prevent the launch of malicious code at its start.
-It will be effective, but does not cancel the importance of vulnerabilities patching.
+It will be effective but does not cancel the importance of vulnerability patching.

 Updated security features allow the Defender to check the website activity in the sandbox, before allowing the user to interact with it.
 Of course, such actions will be done only with untrustworthy pages – ones that use compromised or dubious domains, use the unsecure connection or so.
 Currently, fraudsters cannot distinguish the sandbox from a real system, so such protection is very effective.

 Creating a safe space inside of the system, which will be accessible only by the user or the defined programs, was circulating in the cybersecurity world for the last several years.
 Some cybersecurity vendors offer their solutions for a broad market, but those products aim at corporations and cost a lot.